-Tenor Ted Schmitz appears internationally in a wide range of operatic roles.
+Ted Schmitz is a tenor currently living in Berlin.
 Highlights include his work with Seattle Opera, Opera Bellas Artes Mexico City, Nico and the Navigators, Bregenzer Festspiele, Aldeburgh Festival, Glyndebourne and The Royal Opera House, Covent Garden.

-Mr. Schmitz has had much success with the role of Aschenbach in Britten’s Death in Venice performed in 2009 and 2012 with Opera de Bellas Artes and covered with the Aldeburgh Festival.
-Mr. Schmitz also performed the role of Hotel Porter in Death in Venice with Aldeburgh and Bregenz Festivals under the direction of Yoshii Oida.
+Mr. Schmitz has had much success with the role of ASCHENBACH in Britten’s Death in Venice performed with Opera de Bellas Artes Mexico City and covered with the Aldeburgh Festival.
+Mr. Schmitz also performed the role of HOTEL PORTER in Death in Venice with Aldeburgh and Bregenzer Festspiele under the direction of Yoshii Oida.

-Beginning his studies as both an actor and singer at Northwestern University, Mr. Schmitz continued on to complete degrees there and at the Manhattan School of Music.
-Ted furthered his work and training in the Young Artist Programs of Central City Opera, Britten-Pears Programme, Opera Theatre of St Louis as well as Seattle Opera.
+Beginning his studies as both an actor and singer at Northwestern University, Mr. Schmitz continued on at the Manhattan School of Music.
+Ted furthered his work and training in the Young Artist Programs of Central City Opera, the Britten-Pears Programme, Opera Theatre of St Louis as well as Seattle Opera.

 Candide, Achmet, Crook, Grand Inquisitor; Candide